nakhli-88/Meteo/README.md

 In this project I implemented different Android development techno like:

-.SQLite for local database
+- SQLite for local database
-.Retrofit
+- Retrofit
-.OkHttp for Ws
+- OkHttp for Ws
-.Picasso to Display img
+- Picasso to Display img